Semester 1 - On Campus

 |Fees||Look up fees|

 This subject is taught two times per year.
 It is available either as a semester-long subject taught on the Parkville campus or as an overseas subject taught at Hokkaido University, Japan.
-Enrollment in the overseas intensive option is by application to Dr Mayuko Itoh, email@example.com and limited to a maximum of 20 students.
-The application deadline is 31 January 2020.
-Applications are not accepted after this date.
+Enrolment in the overseas intensive option is by application and limited to a maximum of 20 students.

 Intended learning outcomes

-acquire skills to critically think and analyse through required readings, lectures and tutorial discussions and
+- Acquire skills to critically think and analyse through required readings, lectures and tutorial discussions

-be able to communicate knowledge effectively through group presentations and tutorial discussions.
+- Communicate knowledge effectively through group presentations and tutorial discussions